The Advanced Photon Source

 The APS Upgrade will have two modes of operation: 324-bunches (low charge per bunch) and 48-bunches (high charge per bunch).
 To maintain 1% average current constancy, there will need to be different intervals between injection periods, depending on what mode you’re in.
 For example, for 324-bunch, injections will occur once every few seconds (less than 10 seconds) depending on lifetime to maintain constancy.
 For 48-bunch, the period between injections is longer (more like 30 seconds).

-The APS-U swap-out injection scheme will extract a stored bunch and inject a new bunch on the central beam orbit.
-This will be quite different that the current topoff injection scheme where we add charge to existing bunches with off-axis injection.
+The APS-U swap-out injection scheme extracts a stored bunch and injects a new bunch on the central beam orbit.
+This is quite different than the previous top-off injection scheme, in which we add charge to existing bunches with off-axis injection.
 In the swap-out scheme, the injected bunch will have a larger emittance than the equilibrium emittance of the other stored bunches and thus have a minor impact on the total brightness for the few milliseconds after injection.
 We have estimated the impact to be < 2% during this period.
 The impact could be higher if we are not able to produce the necessary charge in the injector for each injection cycle.
 We are working to upgrade the injectors to make sure that we are able to provide the necessary charge for each injection.
 We are also planning to provide the appropriate timing signals to each beam line when each injection occurs.

 BEAM PROPERTIES AFTER THE UPGRADE